Federal Sales Mentoring – Three things you should know

-These quirks have very real implications on whether the Federal salesperson will be successful.
+These quirks have real implications on whether the Federal salesperson will succeed.

-Coming back to the “No product Federal inside or outside sales training available” requirement.
-There are hundreds or even thousands of commercially available, enterprise private sector training companies, books, and seminars.
-They all basically teach the student the basics of blocking and tackling of enterprise sales.
-Some seminars do have specializations and focus on parts of the sales processes.
-Some of these seminars and books are very good, but they lack some essentials for selling into the Federal market.
+Returning to the “No product Federal inside or outside sales training available” requirement.
+Hundreds or even thousands of commercially available enterprise private sector training companies, books, and seminars exist.
+They all teach the student the basics of blocking and tackling enterprise sales.
+Some seminars do have specializations and focus on parts of the sales process.
+Some of these seminars and books are very good but lack some essentials for selling into the Federal market.

-I also have had multiple Vice President of sales say to me: Selling is Selling.
+I also have had multiple Vice Presidents of sales tell me: Selling is selling.
 No one else here has the issues you are bringing to me.
 He is 100 percent correct.
-All the other sales representatives were all selling into the commercial enterprise market.
+All the other sales representatives were selling into the commercial enterprise market.
 I was selling into the quirky Federal market.

 2. Figuring out your territory

-Most companies that have been in business for five or more years have normal sales personnel turnover.
+Most companies in business for five or more years have normal sales personnel turnover.
 This is the nature of the sales beast.
-With that said, as these people roll through the system, the company mandated customer relationship management tool becomes the company’s system of record for leads, customers and pipeline management (CRM).
-There are inherent flaws in all the CRM’s that I have had the pleasure to maintain at multiple companies.
-One inherent issue becomes clear when the four preceding sales representatives spelled the customer company names four different ways.
+With that said, as these people roll through the system, the company-mandated customer relationship management tool becomes the company’s system of record for leads, customers, and pipeline management (CRM).
+There are inherent flaws in all the CRMs I have enjoyed maintaining at multiple companies.
+One intrinsic issue became clear when the four preceding sales representatives spelled the customer company names four different ways.
 The data can be incomplete.
 The data can be inaccurate.
-Like they say, “Garbage in Garbage out”.
+Like they say, “Garbage in, garbage out.”

-The salesperson has to try and figure out what is in the CRM or sometimes just begin creating their own NEW subset of data because they cannot make sense of what is in their current company CRM.
+The salesperson has to try and figure out what is in the CRM or sometimes just begin creating their NEW subset of data because they cannot make sense of what is in their current company CRM.
 That is especially true for the Federal sales market.
-Salespeople tend to spell DISA ten different ways.
-It is almost impossible to truly get a picture of what your territory looks like and should you go into DISA and begin asking questions, the customer might come back to you with:
+Salespeople tend to spell DISA in ten different ways.
+It is almost impossible to truly get a picture of what your territory looks like, and should you go into DISA and begin asking questions, the customer might come back to you with the following:

 - We already own your product